 You can store the dried herb blend in your pantry or on your spice rack for up to 6 months.
 Store it in a sealed glass jar to keep it fresh.

-Homemade Italian seasoning is also a popular edible gift.
-Pour the herb blend into small glass jars, pop a label on each one, and wrap them with a bow.
-They’re an elegant, yet easy holiday gift for friends, family, neighbors, and coworkers.
+This homemade seasoning is also a popular edible gift.
+Pour the herb blend into small glass jars, put a label on each one, and wrap them with a bow.
+They’re an elegant yet easy holiday gift for friends, family, neighbors, and coworkers.
 Enjoy!

 Italian Seasoning